Iwan Bala: Career and practice

 From 2007 to 2015 Bala was senior lecturer at the School of Creative Arts and Humanities at University of Wales, Trinity Saint David, Carmarthen.

 Bala creates his art-work using memorised and imagined maps and landscapes, commenting on Welsh culture.

+He is a founder member of The Artists' Project, an international group led by artists that organised art events in New York City, Poland, Spain, Israel, and Wales.
+He was a member of the Ysbryd/Spirit group of painters, formed by John Uzzell Edwards.

+Recognition and awards

-He has won many prizes including the Gold Medal in Fine Art at the National Eisteddfod of Wales in 1997 (and a prize winner in 1988, 1989 and 1993).
+Bala has won many prizes, including the Gold Medal in Fine Art at the National Eisteddfod of Wales in 1997 (and a prize winner in 1988, 1989 and 1993).
 He won the Glyndŵr Award in 1998, "for outstanding contributions to the arts in Wales".

 He has also been recipient of grants from the Arts Council of Wales, including a travel grant to visit Zimbabwe in 1990, research funding for "Certain Welsh Artists", a collection of essays published by Seren Books in 1999 and a Career Development Grant (printmaking) 2001.
 He was also awarded a Wales Art International travel grant to Galicia in 2004 and Brittany in 2007.

+Exhibitions

+In 2001 and again in 2008, Bala's work was exhibited in the Euro-Celtic Visual Art Exhibition mounted by Wales Arts International, along with fellow Ysbryd / Spirit member, John Uzzell Edwards.